Venoli/Asips-for-Pulsar-Astronomy/README.md

 - Scikit-Multiflow [3] - research, implimentation and testing was done on top of the scikit-multiflow library. scikit-multiflow implementation of EFDT was modified.
 - Gaussian Hellinger Very Fast Decision Tree [4] - Main encouragement behind the GH-EFDT
+- HTRU2 dataset [5] - The dataset that used in development

 [1] C. Manapragada, G. I. Webb, and M. Salehi, “Extremely Fast Decision Tree,” 2018.
 DOI: 10.1145/nnnnnnn. arXiv: 1802.08780v1.